derivexyz/v1-core/docs/contracts/poolhedger.md

 - `amount`: The amount of baseAsset to purchase.

-### Function `decreaseLong(struct LyraGlobals.ExchangeGlobals exchangeGlobals, uint256 amount, uint256 currentBalance) → uint256 newBalance internal`
+### Function `decreaseLong(struct ILyraGlobals.ExchangeGlobals exchangeGlobals, uint256 amount, uint256 currentBalance) → uint256 newBalance internal`

 Decreases the long exposure of the hedge contract.